Stensis/movie-search-web/README.md

 3. The search results will be displayed below the search input.
 4. Click on a movie to view additional details.
 5. Explore the app and search for different movies as desired.
+6. To clear the search input click the Cancel button ON the search input.

 ## Contributing